Shopping Cart

 How to Spot Fake Stem Cell Skincare

-Check the Ingredients List—The Real Stem Cell Ingredients to Look For
+Check the Ingredients of your Stem Cell Cream +

 If a product claims to use stem cell technology, scan the ingredients list for:

-• “Stem Cell Technology” without mentioning the type of stem cells used
+• Skincare brands mention “Stem Cell Technology” without specifying the type of stem cells used.

 Many companies use the term “stem cell” to imply regeneration, but most creams don’t contain actual stem cell-derived actives.
 The most misleading claims come from brands that: